Karbon is a feature-rich global operating platform for accounting firms that needed better solutions to onboard new users.

 Regarding iteration, there's so much I would have loved to explore here!
 Like the impact more personalisation might have on conversion for our different personas.
 But given the feature-rich nature of Karbon, our small team size and our general lack of onboarding solutions, we had bigger fish to fry...

-Auditing existing journeys to identify more quick-win opportunities.
+Auditing existing journeys to identify high-impact opportunities

 Up until this point, we had the signup and some basic getting started implemented.
 I needed to level this up.
 I decided mapping what the user journey looks like for our target persona (Managers/Admin in a 1-3 seat firm) is fundamental and might uncover points of friction.